 1. Rest and Take It Easy

-- Avoid physical activity for at least 3-4 days to allow proper healing.
+- Avoid physically demanding activity for about 3-4 days for adequate healing to take place.

-- Sleep with your head elevated to reduce swelling.
+- Make sure to sleep with your head elevated to minimize swelling.

 2. Use Ice Packs for Swelling